nickseah1/Heart-Attack-Analysis-and-Prediction/README.md

 # Heart-Attack-Analysis-and-Prediction

-#Introduction
+# Introduction

 The purpose of this project is to build a machine learning model to predict a person's change of a heart attack.
+We will try, decision trees, naive bayes, logistic regression, and random forest algorithms and determine which one has the highest accuracy.

 # Data Description